Element200/mpemba_langevin/README.md

 2. SymPy (Some methods use analytic derivative computations so that we have more generalisable methods)
 3. Xarray (Pandas on steroids – this allows you to have pandas-like objects in more than two dimensions)
 4. tqdm (for clean progress bars.
 You don't really need this but I like to have it.
 If you don't want it, just delete all references to ```tqdm``` in the code)
 5. Polars (faster Rust-based data structures for lightning-fast loading of very large .txt files.
-This is more recent but I got annoyed about waiting 4+ minutes for pandas to load in a txt file; Polars cut it down to 30 seconds.)
+This is more recent but I got annoyed about waiting 4+ minutes for pandas to load in a txt file; Polars cut it down to 30 seconds.
+You might have to restart your kernel for it to work though.)

 in addition to other basic libraries like NumPy, Pandas, and so on which you probably already have.